sdementen/oasapi/README.rst

 Python library for Web APIs leveraging OpenAPI/Swagger specification, enabling:

  - validation of an OAS 2.0 document
+ - prune an OAS 2.0 document of its unused elements
  - [todo] control backward compatibility between two OAS 2.0 documents
  - [todo] rewriting the basePath and paths of an OAS 2.0 document
  - [todo] filtering endpoints of an OAS 2.0 document to generate a subset of the API